17 SUSTAINABLE DEVELOPMENT GOALS

 Some things are second nature

 Some UN sustainable development goals have been second nature for us and have been a part of our company ethics from the beginning.
-Though we are already doing a lot within these areas, it doesn’t mean there’s no room for improvement.
+Though we are already doing a lot within these areas, it does not mean there’s no room for improvement.
 We will always strive to further better our company’s ethical standards.
-Let’s look at where we have already made a difference so far.
+Let us look at where we have already made a difference so far.

 Decent work and economic growth